hubverse-org/example-complex-forecast-hub/model-metadata/README.md

 #### UK National Archives Open Government License

-Finally, there is a license available from the UK National Archives for information sharing.
+Finally, there is a license available from the UK National Archives for information sharing from the public sector under a common open licence.

-- ["OGL-3.0"](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/): Anyone is free to do anything with the information as long as they attribute the originators and the original license.
+- ["OGL-3.0"](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/): Anyone is free to do anything with the information as long as they attribute the originators and the original license (with some exemptions).

 ### designated_model